Sometimes I think cutting your bangs is a great analogy for pruning in the garden.

-It was a three day meeting lasting through August 26 and it was held in conjunction of the Sullivant Moss Society, named in honor of William Starling Sullivant mentioned earlier in today’s episode.
+It was a three-day meeting lasting through August 26, and it was held in conjunction with the Sullivant Moss Society, named in honor of William Starling Sullivant mentioned earlier in today’s episode.
 Happy coincidence.

 This focus on mosses was something new to the members of the Wildflower Association who were in attendance.
 The records show that,